 AI development in life insurance seems like the most promising solution for insurance life companies to acquire millennial customers since the generation is tech-savvy and the most digitally observed.

 #2 Personalized Product Education.
 Insurance companies enhance their customer profiling capabilities by automating and applying advanced technologies in the data collection processes.
-By having the power to consolidate data (from both internal and external sources), insurers can build a more comprehensive picture of their customers related to their insurance needs, interests, and life stages – which help in more effective targeting.
+By having the power to consolidate data (from both internal and external sources), insurers can build a more comprehensive picture of their customers related to their insurance needs, interests, and life stages – which helps in more effective targeting.
 Depending on these attributes, companies can segment their audience and use deep learning to predict the conversion rate of these segments.
-AI development in life insurance in turn can help insurers to give valuable and relevant product recommendations for each customer segment.
+The development of Artificial Intelligence in life insurance in turn can help insurers to give valuable and relevant product recommendations for each customer segment.
 Insurance companies are enhancing customer profiling with AI-enabled voice and facial recognition.
 This helps create biological customer profiles for fast and accurate verification, as well as the tracking of behaviors and attributes.

 #3 Immediate Cost Estimation.
 Price remains central in consumer decision-making, but carriers innovate to diminish competition purely on price.
 Sophisticated proprietary platforms connect customers and insurers and offer customers differentiated experiences, features, and value.
 In some segments, price competition intensifies, and razor-thin margins are the norm, while in other segments, unique insurance offerings enable margin expansion and differentiation.
 In jurisdictions where change is embraced, the pace of pricing innovation is rapid.
 Pricing is available in real-time based on usage and a dynamic, data-rich assessment of risk, empowering consumers to make decisions about how their actions influence coverage, insurability, and pricing.